Six Dessert You Must Eat in Bologna

 Parmigiano Reggiano and Balsamic Vinegar Experience

 A trip to the countryside of Emilia Romagna offers a unique opportunity to discover the region’s food excellences.
 Meet the food artisans and taste their fantastic produce, including Parmigiano Reggiano, local wine, and Aceto Balsamico Tradizionale di Modena DOP.
+Structured and guided tours to cheese production are available from Bologna.

 Cooking Class in Bologna